Christmas at Disney World

 Disney World Christmas - Beach Club Gingerbread Carousel

-Next door at Yacht Club, you’ll find an expansive multi-level miniature Christmas Village and train display.
+Next door at Yacht Club, there’s a new-for-2023 gingerbread display (details yet to be released).
+And a longtime favorite is the resort’s expansive multi-level miniature Christmas Village and train display.
 The display has something to see from every angle, so don’t stop looking once you’ve seen the front!
 Peek around the back to see scenes featuring Disney characters, including Elsa!

 Disney World Christmas - Yacht Club Holiday Display